andyeske/Airline-Data-Analysis-Tools/README.md

 * Aircraft Codes dataset, from [Input Data Tables](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/Input%20Data%20Tables).
 * Airline Codes dataset, from [Input Data Tables](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/Input%20Data%20Tables).

 After downloading the BTS dataset, unzip it, and rename it to "T100 Data.csv".
-Place all three datasets under the same folder, alongside the ```AAAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/MATLAB%20Code).
+Place all three datasets under the same folder, alongside the ```AAAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/MATLAB%20Code) folder.

 **User Actions:** ```AAAT``` can be run as a MATLAB script, with minimal user action.
 The user can modify some of the fields under the "USER DEFINED INPUTS" section of ```AAAT``` to generate custom data tables.
 For example, setting ```Desired_Airline = 'United'``` and ```Desired_Aircraft = 'B787-8'``` will display the set of routes operated by United's B787-8, alongside the above-listed metrics.